 Pressure cooking is really the way to go if you want quick cooking times and the ability to eat together as a family more often.
 I used my slow cooker a lot in the past, but this magic pot has been a game changer for me to make more homemade meals.

-- Our pressure cooker lemon chicken casserole was a hit.
+- Our pressure cooker lemon chicken casserole was a hit when I had a few fresh fruits on my countertop.

 You can print recipe below.